SkylineCommunications/dataminer-docs-connectors/connector/doc/Red_Bee_Media_Playout_Desk.md

 ### Initialization

-In order for tables to be populated, it is necessary to specify the Desk ID.
+In order for tables to be populated, specify the **Desk ID** on the General page.

+When the Desk ID parameter has been initialized, click the **Reload the Data** button in order to retrieve the data from DOM.

 ## How to use

-After initializing the Desk ID parameter, you should press the "Reload the Data" button, in order to retrieve the data from DOM.
-Desk ID is saved.
-Data is refreshed after click on the "Reload the Data" button.

-### Examples

-You can find all information about the tables on the corresponding pages, and on the General page, you can specify the Desk ID.
+You can find all information about the tables on the corresponding pages.
+On the General page, you can specify the Desk ID.